How Is Interest Calculated?

 The numbers listed under "Interest" on your monthly credit card statement might be nothing more than a looming enigma that you know you'll eventually have to pay off.
 Understanding how interest is calculated is an important approach toward becoming a more educated consumer and using your credit card more effectively.
 Here's what you need to know.

-Basics about credit card interest
+About credit card interest

 First, some basics about credit card interest: If you pay off your entire balance each month, then you don't have to worry about any interest charges.
 However, it is prudent for all credit card holders to be aware of their interest rates at any given time, and whether those rates are fixed or variable.
 Variable interest rates are subject to change, and the CARD Act of 2009 ensures that banks notify customers before raising rates.
 Your interest rate is also known as your annual percentage rate (APR), which for most people falls between 12.99% and 29.99%.
 That percentage, known as a nominal rate, usually works out to a figure that's a bit higher (an "effective interest rate") once the interest is factored into your balance.
 The majority of credit card companies use an average daily balance method to calculate interest charges, which means that your interest is compounded based on your daily balance.
 Tool: APR Calculator

-How to calculate credit card interest charges
+How to calculate interest charges

 The first step is to determine the average daily balance.
 For example, let's say that in a 30-day period you have a $1,000 balance carried over from the previous month.
 You don't use your credit card at all during this month, but on the 11th day, you make a payment of $300.
 So, the balance for days 1-10 is $1,000, and the balance for days 11-30 is $700.
 Add up the total daily balance for the month, and then divide that number by the number of days in the period to get your average daily balance.